jlnr/CharacterCrush/README.md

 How would this app fit into the ChinesePod ecosystem?

 * The app could use example sentences from previous podcast episodes.
-* Similarly, character definitions could be imported from the ChinesePod archives, instead of maintaining a dictionary in `Questions.java.
+* Similarly, character definitions could be imported from the ChinesePod archives, instead of maintaining a dictionary in [`Questions.swift`](WhichOne/Questions.swift).
 * The user should only be shown questions for characters that they have already learned.
 * It would be convenient to create new flashcards from the "Answer" screen.
   (The buttons are already there, but don't do anything.)